ilya-zvoznikov/russiannames/README.md

 # Russian Names

 `russiannames` is a Python 3 library dedicated to parse Russian names, surnames and midnames, identify person gender by fullname and how name is written.
-It uses MongoDB as backend to speed-up name parsing.
+The library is forked from https://github.com/datacoon/russiannames and doesn't need MongoDB using.

 ## Documentation